 Analysis and Test Results

 We preferred the options with button push adjustment, and so did our kid testers.
-They liked two straps over one, so the goggles shifted less while swimming and jumping, and they liked wider eye openings over small but didn't seem fond of the really wide choices like the Eversport goggles.
+They liked two straps over one, so the goggles shifted less while swimming and jumping, and they liked wider eye openings over small ones but didn't seem fond of the really wide choices like both versions of the Eversport goggles.

-Being leak-proof is arguably the most important feature for a great set of goggles, but only about half of the specs in this group are truly leak-free.
+Being leak-proof is arguably the most essential feature for a great set of goggles, but only about half of the products in this group are functionally leak-free.
 We had multiple kid testers wear each goggle pair during water activities like jumping, cannonballs, paddle boarding, swimming, Marco Polo, and underwater diving for objects to see how well each stood up to the types of fun kids typically engage in while participating in water play.
 Overall, sadly, we were disappointed.
 We did not expect that about half of the goggles would leak.
-Some products managed certain activities well and not others, while only about half managed to remain leak-free no matter what we threw at them.
+Some products managed certain activities well and not others, while only about half managed to remain leak-free no matter what we tried.

-The best goggles were the Speedos that excelled at lap swimming and dock jumping.
+The best goggles were the Speedos, which excelled at lap swimming and dock jumping.
 Kids also loved the Omeril options that stayed put with no leaks underwater for long periods and after acrobatic front flips from the pool's edge.
-The Skoogles and the Splaqua also remained leak-free under regular use.
-In our tests for leaking, the worst in the group were the EverSport products and the Aegend, which were popular with testers out of the water but dubbed as "garbage" after water testing.
+The Skoogles and the Splaqua also remained leak-free during regular use.
+In our tests for leaks, the worst in the group were the EverSport products and the Aegend, which were popular with dry-land testers but dubbed as "garbage" (by the kids) when in the water.

-Having a clear view underwater without eye sting is at least part of the reason why kids like wearing goggles.
+Having a clear view underwater without stinging eyes is at least part of why children like wearing goggles.
 Foggy, blurry, or strange underwater visual effects when wearing goggles will impact your child's desire to wear them.
-We assumed the "wide" view lenses would be popular and offer an increased peripheral vision that would make them popular choices with testers.
+We assumed the "wide" view lenses would be popular and offer an increase in peripheral vision that would make them popular choices with testers.

-However, our testers felt that most of the wide view options, the EverSport in particular, were blurry underwater and had noticeable distortion that caused strange visual changes underwater.
-Perhaps this style doesn't play well with the way light reflects and refracts off the water, but most of them were disappointing except for the AqtivAqua Wide View.
+However, our testers felt that most of the wide view products, the EverSport brand, were blurry underwater and had noticeable distortion that caused strange visual changes underwater.
+Perhaps this style doesn't play well with the way light reflects and refracts off the water, but most of them were disappointing, except for the AqtivAqua Wide View.
 The Aegend were blurry, and the mirroring of the lenses resulted in surreal visuals that kid testers called "the 4th dimension."
-Most managed to remain fog-free, but the Splaqua would fog up for no reason we could determine as it only happened occasionally and out of the blue.
+Most managed to remain fog-free, but the Splaqua would fog up for no reason as it only happened occasionally and out of the blue.

-We can say with certainty that not all kids' swim goggles are the same after much fun and testing.
-We noticed significant differences in how the goggles performed and whether they kept water from reaching little peepers.
-Our kid testers used every pair of goggles in our review, putting them through a rigorous testing process to give you insider details to help you choose the right pair for your child.
-Whether you want a little sun protection, easy to adjust straps or the ultimate in leak-proof lap swimmers, there are goggles for every child in this roundup of impressive competitors.
+After much fun and testing in pools and lakes, we can confidently say that not all kids' swim goggles are the same.
+We noticed significant differences in goggle performance and whether they could keep water from reaching the tester's eyes.
+Our kid testers tried each pair of goggles in our review, putting them through a rigorous testing process of jumps, dives, and laps to give you insider details to help you choose the right pair for your child.
+Whether you want a little sun protection, easy-to-adjust straps, or the ultimate in leak-proof lap swimmers, there is something for every child in this lineup of competitors.

 — Wendy Schmitz